-It is magical to be a woman, but most of us are starting to hate it when our menstruation comes, the pains start and everything turns horrible for one or more days.
-And sometimes our period has the worst possible timing and it makes us wonder: can you stop your period?
+It is indeed magical to be a woman, but most of us are starting to hate it when our period comes, the pains start and everything turns horrible for one or more days.
+And sometimes our menstrual cycle has the worst possible timing and it makes us wonder: can you stop your period?
 Or at least, can you stop your period for a day or one night?

-But let’s not waste any time and let’s check out below some methods to stop your period for one day (or at least reduce it as much as possible)
+But let’s not waste any time and let’s check out below some methods to stop your period for one day or night (or at least reduce it as much as possible)

 2. Drink alcohol: although this is not the best method and I don’t really recommend it, ladies who drink alcohol report that their period stops for a few hours.
 Don’t forget that drinking alcohol has so many side effects that it might be better to avoid it completely.

 Plus, it is a very vague recommendation, as there are no real studies on how much alcohol is enough to even do it.
 So there’s always a chance of drinking too much, especially since the effects are not instant.

 Remember, you have to be of legal age in order to follow this method and the one above might be better!

 3. Vinegar: Mix two teaspoons of apple cider vinegar in a glass of water and drink it (preferably on a full stomach) three times per day.
 For some ladies, this does the trick and at least reduces their period.

 4. Apply heat and massage your uterus area: although this won’t actually stop your period, it will help with pain and also help the fluids leave your body faster.
 Do this as soon as your menstruation starts for best effects!

 5. Medical help: there are options to stop your period for longer periods of time, but you need to talk to your doctor first.
 These are usually permanent solutions (like surgery) or injection-based that last for up to two years.
 But it’s best to talk to your doctor first and know that there is usually no turning back once you go for this method.